noahmorrison/wmup/README.md

 ### Usage ###
 ---
-When the script is run it looks for your configuration file at ~/etc/wmup/config.json
+When the script is run it looks for your configuration file at ~/.config/wmup/config.json

-(that should probably be ~/.config/wmup/config.json)

 ### Configuration ###
 ---